sfabrizio/ozono-zsh-theme/README.md

 ### Manual install

-> In case that the easy install doesn't work for you -> 💥🙈
+> In case that the easy install doesn't work for you -> 💥🙈 Please feel free to open an issue

 1. Download the theme file [here](https://raw.githubusercontent.com/sfabrizio/ozono-zsh-theme/master/ozono-theme.zsh) or just run: